peter88213/yW2OO/docs/usage.md

 text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
 File name suffix is `_manuscript`.

+-  Only "normal" chapters and scenes are exported.
+Chapters and scenes marked "unused", "todo" or "notes" are not exported.
+-  Scenes beginning with <HTML> or <TEX> are not exported.
+-  Comments within scenes are written back as scene titles if surrounded by `~`.
+-  Chapters and scenes can neither be rearranged nor deleted.
+-  Scenes can be split by inserting headings or a scene divider:
+    -  *Heading 1* --› New chapter title (beginning a new section).
+    -  *Heading 2* --› New chapter title.
+    -  `###` --› Scene divider.
+Optionally, you can append the scene title to the scene divider.

 [Top of page](#top)